 A Place In History

-Humans are believed to have lived in the area for over 13,000 years.
-In 1650, its residents spoke Algonquin.
-And it was Europeans who applied the name “dismal.”
-George Washington created a plan to drain the Dismal Swamp, but when that scheme was determined to be unprofitable, the land’s owners decided to build a canal to move timber out of the forest.
+In fact, George Washington created a plan to drain the Dismal Swamp!
+But when it was determined that scheme was unlikely to be profitable, the land’s owners decided on building a canal to move timber out of the forest.

 The canal was dug by hand in terrible conditions.
 But the knowledge gained by enslaved people constructing the canal, and later by free black persons hauling timber, led to the Great Dismal Swamp becoming a refuge.

-By the end of the Civil War, communities of maroons (black individuals who freed themselves) lived on the highest ground in the swamp.
-Historians and archaeologists are still learning about these remarkable people who carved out a life for themselves in the swamp.
+By the end of the Civil War, communities of maroons (Black individuals who freed themselves) were living on the highest points in the swamp.
+And historians and archaeologists are still learning about these remarkable people who carved out lives for themselves where few dared visit.

 The Great Dismal Swamp was exploited for its natural resources until the early 1970s when a portion of it became a national wildlife refuge.
 The site of the only natural peat beds in North America, the Dismal Swamp is also the source of the purest drinking water.
 Before perfecting reverse osmosis, NASA planned to fill water tanks for the moon landing with water from Lake Drummond.
 The high tannin of the water keeps it pure indefinitely.

 With new protections from development and exploitation, the plants and animals of the Dismal Swamp are flourishing.
 And there are several ways to explore it with your pet!

 The Dismal Swamp offers plenty of fun for outdoorsy pets and their people.

 The Dismal Swamp offers miles of pet friendly hiking trails — some in the national wildlife refuge in Virginia, and the rest in the state park in North Carolina.